LGBTQ rights in Armenia: Living conditions

-Violence and homophobia
+Violence and homophobia/transphobia

-In the fall of 2004, prompted by the announcement of Armen Avetisyan, founder of AAU (Armenian Aryan Union), an extreme right group, that some Armenian top officials were gay, various parliament members initiated heated debates that were broadcast over the public TV channel.
-Members of Parliament stated that any member found to be gay should resign – an opinion shared by the Presidential Advisor for National Security, Garnik Isagulyan.
+In the fall of 2004, Armen Avetisyan, founder of the extreme right group Armenian Aryan Union (AAU), announced that some top Armenian officials were gay.
+Various parliament members initiated heated debates which were broadcast on public TV, and asserted that any member found to be gay should resign, an opinion also shared by Presidential Advisor for National Security Garnik Isagulyan.

 In May 2012, suspected "Neo-Nazis" launched two arson attacks at a lesbian-owned pub in Armenia's capital, Yerevan.
 Armenian News reported that in the second attack on 15 May, a group of young men arrived at the gay DIY Rock Pub around 6pm, where they burned the bar's "No to Fascism" poster and drew the Nazi Swastika on the walls.
 This followed another attack on 8 May in which a petrol bomb was thrown through the Rock Pub's window.

 In May 2018, while in Armenia on a humanitarian mission, Elton John was subjected to homophobic slurs and eggs were hurled at him.
+According to the photojournalist, 2 eggs hit Elton John.
 The suspect was later released by the police.

 In August 2018, nine LGBT activists were violently attacked by a mob at a private home in the town of Shurnukh, sending two of them to hospital for serious injuries.
 The violent attack received widespread media coverage, and was condemned by human rights groups and the U.S. embassy.
 The attackers were later released by the police.

+In April 2023, police raided Poligraf, a prominent nightclub in Yerevan known as a safe space for Armenia's LGBTQ+ community, detaining over forty individuals.
+Pink Armenia has condemned the incident, with chairperson Lilit Avetisyan stating, "They laid all those present on the ground, used violence, took everyone to the police department, and started mocking them, mainly based on their clothing and sexual orientation."

+On 21 August 2023, at a candlelight vigil for a murdered trans woman named Adriana, organized by Right Side NGO in Komitas Park in Yerevan, more than 100 LGBTQ+ activists gathered, along with Adriana's family, the Dutch ambassador to Armenia and a representative from the British embassy.
+The vigil was disrupted by a group of agitators who threw eggs, bottles, and stones at the mourners.
+Police officers, who had gathered in the park in preparation for the vigil, did not intervene.

+In June 2023, the Armenian diaspora organized large-scale anti-LGBTQ protests in Glendale, a city home to a large Armenian community.
+The scene was intense: trucks circled the neighborhood carrying giant banners that read "Leave our kids alone", police officers in riot gear surrounded the school building, and helicopters hovered overhead.
+Speaking to the Los Angeles Times on condition of anonymity, one parent voiced her exhaustion, stating she was tired "of gay propaganda".
+She added, "I didn't come from Armenia for this," citing that her child had brought home rainbow-colored stickers and other items from school just the week before.